In this review, I’ll be taking a look at the Callaway Epic Flash driver.

 For example, CGPO has a fairly large selection of used drivers with a 12-month warranty, 90-day buy-back policy, and headcover included.

-You can optionally look at the listings on Amazon or another golf store.
+You can optionally look at the listings on GG or another golf store.

 Callaway continues to deliver with each new driver release, building upon the previous models and turning weaknesses into strengths.